microsoft/OHDSIonAzure/infra/terraform/omop/README.md

       ```hcl
       terraform init
       ```

+    > You may encounter an error like `A change in the backend configuration has been detected, which may require migrating existing state.`
+    If you have different state stored in your `/infra/terraform/omop/.terraform/terraform.tfstate` file, you may look to relocate the terraform statefile to a different location to avoid conflicts, or, you can also use `terraform init -reconfigure` to utilize your new state instead.
+    You also have an option to attempt automatic migration of the state using `terraform init -migrate-state`.

     * Validate that your Terraform state is pushed into your Azure Storage Account

     ![Confirm Backend State File in Azure Storage](/docs/media/confirm_backend_state_file.png)